LukeGall/Level-4-Solo-Project/src/solo-project/manual.md

 # User manual

 To use the software, please visit the github pages to access the site or run the site on your localhost using `ng serve`.
 The site has multiple pages, including a tutorial page in which it gives more details in how to use the site.
+This program is deployed as a website and be accessed at 'https://lukegall.github.io/Level-4-Solo-Project/home'.

 What follows is a brief instruction on how to use the various parts of the site, please visit the Tutorial section of the site to gain more details.